storybookjs/frontpage/src/content/recipes/@vanilla-extract/css.md

 ### Vite

-For Vite users, Storybook uses your project's `vite.config.js` for it's build configuration.
-This means, if your project is using Vanilla Extract, it's already configured for your Storybook as well. 🎉
+For Vite users, Storybook uses your project's `vite.config.js` for its build configuration.
+This means if your project uses Vanilla Extract, it's also already configured for your Storybook. 🎉

 You can view a full example on [Stackblitz](https://stackblitz.com/edit/github-cytqag?file=.storybook/main.ts).